jenkinsci/extended-choice-parameter-plugin/README.md

   fields below)
 - Check Boxes: user can check off zero or more check boxes, labeled by either explicit values (see Value field below) or a property file (see Property File and Property Key fields below)
-- Multi-Level Single Select: user chooses a selection from a drop down, and then a another drop down appears with selections that depend on the first value, and upon second selection a third drop down may appear depending on the first two selections, and so on.
+- Multi-Level Single Select: user chooses a selection from a drop-down, and then a another drop down appears with selections that depend on the first value, and upon second selection a third drop down may appear depending on the first two selections, and so on.
 - Multi-Level Multi Select: same as single select, but after all levels are chosen, a button appears